The video link is at the bottom of the page.

 1. Introduction

-This series will look at the glorification of man, Jesus and believers.
-We will look at the glory of the forefathers in this lesson, then the glory of the Old and New Covenants.
-The two central scriptures to compare everything with is Jesus’ glorification on the Mount of Transfiguration.
+This series will examine the glorification of man, Jesus, and believers.
+In this lesson, we will examine the glory of the forefathers and then the glory of the Old and New Covenants.
+The two central scriptures to compare everything with are Jesus’ glorification on the Mount of Transfiguration.

 Now after six days Jesus took Peter, James, and John his brother, led them up on a high mountain by themselves; and He was transfigured before them.
 His face shone like the sun, and His clothes became as white as the light.